intel/thermal_daemon/README.txt

 - Defines a C++ classes for zones, cooling devices, trip points, thermal engine
 - Methods can be overridden in a custom class to modify default behaviour
 - Read thermal zone and cooling devices, trip points etc,
-- Read temprature via netlink notification or via polling configurable via command line
+- Read temperature via netlink notification or via polling configurable via command line
 - Once a trip point is crossed, activate the associate cooling devices.
 Start with min tstate to max tstate for each cooling device.
 - Based on active or passive settings it decides the cooling devices